ThenuThudewattage/moodle-web-scraping/README.md

 ---
-Honestly, I’m questioning my life choices — why did I decide to automate this at midnight?
+Honestly, I’m questioning my life choices.
+Why did I decide to automate this at midnight?
 Wouldn’t take much time to do manually anyways :(